ToadNetwork/Docs/fundamentals/glossary.md

 ## Pegging

-If the price of one asset is bound to the price of another asset(s).
+The price of one asset being bound to the price of another asset(s).

 Stable coins like BUSD are one example of pegging.
 Since BUSD is pegged by USD, you expect 1 BUSD will always have the same value as 1 USD.